mdkamran-stack/Devops_interview-question-asked_2025/intequestions/AWS_int_prep.md

 ## what is different bw a name vs cname records.

-The A record points a name to a specific IP.
-If you want blog.dnsimple.com to point to the server 185.31.17.133 you’ll configure:
+## A (Address Record) – Maps a domain name to an IPv4 address.

 blog.dnsimple.com.
 A        185.31.17.133

-CNAME Record (Canonical Name Record)
+## CNAME Record (Canonical Name Record) Alias record that maps one domain to another.

 Purpose: Maps a domain/subdomain → another domain name (not an IP)   EG:  app.example.com → myapp-alb-1234.elb.amazonaws.com

+## NS record is responsible for resoving our domain.